The Don Quixote Fellowship

 - A detailed timeline of activities (when, where, how, and with whom)

 In an Excel spreadsheet, list all expenses.
 Provide sources and explain how you arrived at each amount.
-In most cases, the grant will be subject to federal income tax, so please include a line item to cover tax liability.
+(In most cases, the grant will be subject to federal income tax.
+Please include this tax liability as a line item.)
 Financial reporting instructions will be sent to grant recipients following the announcement of awards.

 Letters of Recommendation

-Please arrange for two letters of recommendation, each to be emailed by the recommender directly to email@example.com.
-Strong letters of recommendation reflect the writer’s familiarity with both the applicant and the proposed project.
+Please arrange for two letters of recommendation, each to be emailed as an attachment from the recommender directly to firstname.lastname@example.org.
+One letter must come from an educator colleague.
+A strong letter of recommendation reflects the writer’s familiarity with both the applicant and the proposed project.

 Winners will be announced by February 1, 2019.